 UPS is generous to part-time employees, and on their website, they explain why, saying:

-“Our unique foundation of promoting from within means that our workforce is comprised of a whopping 50 percent of employees who started as part-time.
+“Our unique foundation of promoting from within means that our workforce comprises a whopping 50 percent of employees who started as part-time.
 It's one of the many reasons that part-time employees earn a competitive benefits package.”

-If you’re looking for a good part-time job that could turn into a full-time career, consider applying at UPS.
+If you’re looking for a good part-time job that could become a full-time career, consider applying at UPS.
 Find out more about current job openings by visiting the UPS employment page.

 IKEA is a Swedish furniture retailer with locations around the world.

 Jobs available at IKEA include retail, warehouse work, food service, IT, and more.